Murchison Falls National Park

-Murchison Falls Conservation Area is the largest protected area in Uganda covering approximately 5.025kilometres comprising Murchison Falls National Park, Bugungu Wildlife Reserve and Karuma Falls Wildlife Reserves and Budongo Forest in the Southern section.
-It is named for the dramatic Murchison Falls, where the world’s longest river explodes violently through a narrow cleft in the Rift Valley escarpment to plunge into a frothing pool 43m below to become a placid river whose banks are thronged with buffaloes, hippos, waterbucks and crocodiles.
+Murchison Falls National Park is part of the Murchison Falls Conservation Area which is the largest protected area in Uganda.
+The conservation area covers around 5025 square kilometres comprising of Murchison Falls National Park, Bugungu Wildlife Reserve, Karuma Falls Wildlife Reserves and Budongo Forest Reserve in the Southern section.
+The park is named after the dramatic Murchison Falls, where the world’s longest river explodes violently through a narrow cleft in the Rift Valley escarpment to plunge into a frothing pool 43m below to become a placid river whose banks are thronged with buffaloes, hippos, waterbucks and crocodiles.
 The game park is identified after the miraculous falls on the river, which meets a constringe cleft in the Rift Valley Escarpment, then it changes into a froth of thunderous white water, a rare site in East Africa.
 The area flora is defined by nice-looking savanna, riverine forest and woodland.
+A Uganda safari to Murchison falls National Park would be enough to cover the major tourist activities at the gigantic wildlife reserve.
+The major tour activities include game drive, boat cruise on the Nile, chimpanzee trekking plus hiking to the Top of the Falls among others.

 Mammals total to over 76 species and they include giraffes, elephants, hartebeests, lions, leopards, chimpanzees, spotted hyenas, kobs, bushbuck, waterbuck, oribis, jackal and many others.
 There are over 450 bird species recorded.